Welcome to Patients Campaigning for Cures

 PARLIAMENT RECOGNIZES THE HARM CAUSED BY ANIMAL TESTING IS A HUMAN, PATIENT RIGHTS ISSUE

 Parliamentary EDM 66 highlights our campaign and calls for a rigorous public scientific debate about the false claims that animal models can predict the responses of human patients, in medicine and disease research.
 Please visit this link to type in your postcode and ask your MP to sign this vital call for an effective medical hearing - with expert judges!

 If you are a patient yourself, a relation, friend or carer for someone who is ill, please get in touch!
 We are developing a loud voice for effective medical research, tailor made by leading scientific experts "for the patient by the patient".
 ADD YOUR VOICE!

 In a word: genes.
 Current medical knowledge now understands that each of us has evolved to be a highly complex individual, with a totally unique genetic profile.

 Take me to the sophisticated state-of-the-art research which is making headway now and helping patients find effective treatments!

 There are many incredibly exciting, valid research methods that are providing scientists with the answers they need in the search for treatments and cures for today's diseases.

 Why we do not ask vets to treat us

-- The above title represents no more than simple common sense, but it supports the serious fact that the continued use of laboratory animal models of human disease - which still receive the lion's share of research funding, despite not being able predict what happens in human patients - is tantamount to asking our local vets to treat our illnesses, breaking all the guidelines about keeping animal medicines away from children.
+- The above title represents no more than simple common sense, but it supports the serious fact that the continued use of laboratory animal models of human patients - which still receive the lion's share of research funding - is tantamount to asking our local vets to treat our illnesses, breaking all the guidelines about keeping animal medicines away from children.